-Detailed CRL profiles covering the use of each extension are available in described in Appendix A. Any variance to these profiles shall be approved by the EPMA and documented in a CPS.
+Detailed CRL profiles covering the use of each extension are described in Section 10.
+Any variance to these profiles shall be approved by the EPMA and documented in a CPS.

-7.3 OCSP REQUEST - RESPONSE FORMAT
+7.3 OCSP PROFILE

-Appendix A contains the format (profile) for OCSP requests and responses.
+Section 10 contains the format (profile) for OCSP requests and responses.